19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 and

-It has been confirmed that the flow velocities are very low, much lower than a Mach number of 0.3, and so the assumption of incompressible flow is justified.
+which are much lower than a Mach number of 0.3, so the assumption of incompressible flow is justified.

-The pressure difference between points 1 and 2 is needed so the use of the Bernoulli equation is justified in that it is an incompressible flow.
-The Bernoulli equation gives
+The pressure difference between points 1 and 2 is needed, which requires some form of the energy equation.
+Using the Bernoulli equation is justified because the information given is for an incompressible, frictionless flow.
+The Bernoulli equation is

 so